anselm/social-knowledge-service/packages/bus/README.md

 stream.on('end', () => ...);
 ```

 Dahl's specific design philosophy, which he discusses in his early talks, is that Node should have non-blocking concurrency.
 So there's a tiny pub/sub scheme called EventEmitter and synchronous dispatching and no dependencies.
 EventEmitter2 takes this much further and is worth looking at as well.
 Projects like NestJS wrap EventEmitter2 using decorators.
+See https://www.npmjs.com/package/eventemitter2 .

 - Browsers DOM events (addEventListener / dispatchEvent) also use an event model.